Nokia wins Chinese approval for Microsoft deal

-HELSINKI Nokia has won approval from Chinese competition authorities to sell its mobile phone business to Microsoft Corp without having to change its main technology patent practices, it said on Tuesday.
+HELSINKI Nokia NOK1V.HE has won approval from Chinese competition authorities to sell its mobile phone business to Microsoft Corp (MSFT.O) without having to change its main technology patent practices, it said on Tuesday.

 Nokia's announcement on Tuesday sent its shares up 3.1 percent to 5.49 euros as investors had feared Chinese regulators could demand tough future conditions for Nokia's patents business.